codas-hep/codas-hep.github.io/content/pages/platform-2019.md

 # Remote CoDaS Platform Setup

-First, login to the [platform](https://ml-front.nautilus.optiputer.net) using Globus with your CERN or university credntials.
+First, [login to the platform (click here)][platform] using Globus with your CERN or university credntials.

 Using the bar at the top of the screen select Services -> “Private JupyterLab”
 ![](../images/setup_1.png)